 As described in the section on the investigation of the use of force by police, the Netherlands attaches the greatest importance, in light of police powers in this respect, to thorough investigation of the use of force by the police to establish whether officers acted in accordance with the rules governing such use of force, particularly if bodily injury or death has been the result.
-Such investigations are the responsibility of the Investigation.
+Such investigations are the responsibility of the Investigation Department and at present take place within the framework of a regular criminal investigation.
 In such an investigation, the key question is whether the investigating officer concerned has committed a criminal offence, while the officer has to be deemed a suspect before certain investigative powers may be exercised.
 The new Use of Force (Investigating Officers) Act (Bulletin of Acts and Decrees 2021, 233), which will enter into force this year, introduces a new investigation framework: the fact-finding investigation (feitenonderzoek).